midatlanticrisa/climToolsReference/content/i-Tree Canopy/_index.md

 ---
 title: "i-Tree Canopy"
 description: "i-Tree Canopy"
-date: 2020-04-22T12:48:50-0400
+date: 2020-04-22T16:56:20-0400
 weight: 1
 draft: false
 ---
-Developers: USDA Forest Service, Davey Tree Expert Company, Arborday Foundation, Society of Municipal Arborists, International Society of Arboriculture, Casey Trees, SUNY College of Environmental Science and Forestry
+Developer: USDA Forest Service, Davey Tree Expert Company, Arbor Day Foundation, Society of Municipal Arborists, International Society of Arboriculture, Casey Trees, and SUNY College of Environmental Science and Forestry.

 #### Tool Summary
 **Description:** The i-Tree Canopy tool creates a custom canopy cover report and assess the benefits (or costs) of increasing or decreasing the canopy cover in a user-defined location.
 Using google earth imagery, users then must classify the cover type (i.e., tree, non-tree, water, etc.) at randomly distributed points within the study area.
 This information can be time consuming to collect; however, it can be used as in conjunction with i-Tree Eco, as the canopy cover input data.